 We’ll then cross the river and make our way to the Grand Canal Docks to discuss the remarkable, unprecedented developments of the last 25 years here, as this former industrial area has become a centre for international finance and tech, while also driving the appearance of some superlative contemporary design, including key works by acclaimed Irish and International architects.

-Our River and Canal: Harbours, Quays and Docks Tour runs on Sunday 30 May at 11am.
-Tickets available here.
+Our River and Canal: Harbours, Quays and Docks Tour runs on one more additional date: SATURDAY 28th AUGUST at 11.30AM.
+Tickets here.

-For people who would like alerts on public tours that we will run later in the summer and autumn, we highly recommend subscribing to our free monthly newsletter here.
+For people who would like alerts on these popular public tours, we highly recommend subscribing to our free monthly newsletter, here.

 Below, two or three nice pictures from some recent tours, including our Medieval Walls tour late summer 2019, in those easy-going, pre-Covid days before social distancing and before we starting using our hands-free audio kits.